Event Propagation

 , etc., happens, the event will also propagate to its parent component and any components situated behind it in the scene under the mouse at the time of the mouse event.

-In this example the top box, in row A, is a parent of all others beneath it.
+In the above example, the top box, in row A, is a parent of all others beneath it.
 The two boxes in row B, are parents of the other boxes below them, etc.

-Click any box in the working example, and you will see the boxes ancestors also lighting up and increasing there counter value.
+Click any box in the working example, and you will see the boxes ancestors also light up and increasing their counter value.

-To disable the propagation of events up through the hierarchy, use the events stopPropagation()
+To disable the propagation of events up through the hierarchy, edit the working example and uncomment the stopPropagation()

 function Box(props) {